The Yummy Life

 On to the recipe . . .

-Assemble these ingredients: fresh cranberries, crystallized ginger, fresh rosemary, pears, an orange, honey, salt, and canola oil.
+Assemble these ingredients: fresh cranberries, crystallized ginger, fresh rosemary, pears, an orange, honey, salt, and vegetable or canola oil (grapeseed oil is a neutral tasting, healthy choice).
 Chopped pecans are optional and not pictured.

 ingredients